altocodenl/TODIS/readme.md

 not separateness, you choose where to draw the boundaries. example: call to another service with a db, see the three calls. show replacement.
 Read is write. get is a call. consider the data at rest as a queryable surface. there's no data in itself, only data that you can query. a read is a write on the readers end. a transformation that is symmetric in the read and write perhaps.

+Explain how computation is causal communication, and that causality has intent.

 - Dataspace: access vs control.
 Open access, use control to determine when to block.

+instead of imperative vs procedural: causal. with declarative: you're just making a call that specifies more calls, more high level.
+But even microcode ,the lowest conceivable level of programming, is also declarative, since it's not actually orchestrating the gates and clocks of the CPU to carry out the operations.
+Focus on at which level you're working, which is, what is the message that you send, and the response that you receive.

+if it's not a value, it's a call. and a call eventually returns a value. it is displayed as hashes with @ and =.

 Let's look at a system that has three parts: